Liverpool & Leeds Canal

 This was a very successful canal, and it was designed to accommodate 'short boats', which can each carry 45 tons of goods - twice that of a standard narrowboat.

-The canal mostly moved coal, but would carry a lot more besides - and remained operational as a key transport route until the 1950s, with large loads continuing until the early 1980s - delivering it's last barge of coal to Wigan Power Station in 1972.
+The canal mostly moved coal (with Wigan being a major coal mining region), but would carry a lot more besides - and remained operational as a key transport route until the 1950s, with large loads continuing until the early 1980s - delivering it's last barge of coal to Wigan Power Station in 1972.

-The best of the canal comes in the rural section, and the quality can dip a bit around some of the urban centres, but in general the route is more rural than you might otherwise expect for a canal heading between two major urban centres.
+The best of the canal comes in the more rural sections nearby the Yorkshire Dales, and the quality can dip a bit around some of the urban centres - but in general the route is more rural than you might otherwise expect given the number of towns it passes along the way.

 PRACTICALITIES